 Ireland Health Service Executive Ransomware Attack (Spear Phishing)

 In May 2021, a ransomware attack hit Ireland’s Health Service Executive (HSE), with the attacker demanding a ransom of $20M.
 HSE has published a post-incident review of the attack.
-It was discovered that the breach occurred as a result of an internal user opening a malicious Excel file attached to a spear phishing email.
-The attacker operated inside HSE’s network for 8 weeks and deployed the ransomware on May 14, 2021.
-The attack encrypted 80% of HSE’s systems and led to severe disruptions in healthcare services across Ireland.
-Roughly 700GB’s worth of personal data of thousands of Irish citizens was stolen.
+It was discovered that the breach occurred after an internal user opened a malicious Excel file attached to a spear phishing email.
+The attacker had infiltrated the network for eight weeks before deploying ransomware on May 14, 2021, that encrypted 80% of HSE’s systems.
+The attack compromised 700GB of personal data, affecting thousands of Irish citizens.

 Financial Times Cyber-Attack (Internal Spear Phishing)